Pallab-Dutta/pallab-dutta.github.io/Research_Blogs/EMMD_2020/index.md

 2. Constructing the free energy landscape of Alanine dipeptide.
 3. Understanding the effects of fluorination in proline dipeptide.

-We intend to construct the complete FEL of Alanine dipeptide as a function of the Ramachandran dihedrals ($\phi$, $\psi$).
+We intend to construct the complete FEL of Alanine dipeptide as a function of the Ramachandran dihedrals ($$\phi$$, $$\psi$$).
 A necessary and sufficient ensemble of 1.5 ns is projected over the CV space to depict that all the known minima in the FEL are sampled.

 ![Figure 2: Alanine Dipeptide Samples](AlaDyPep_Samples.png)
 <div style="text-align: justify;">